catalyzeio/legal/source/sections/01-index.md

 **“Business Day”** means Monday through Friday excluding national United States holidays.

 **“Business Hours”** means 9:00 a.m. to 5:00 p.m.
-Central standard time of a Business Day.
+Central time of a Business Day.

 **“Integrating Organization”** means an organization with which Customer (via Datica) has an active interface.